davidgonzalez95/Azure_Project_01_End-to-End-Data-Engineering_AdventureWorks/README.md

 #### Steps:

 1. **Create a JSON file**
-   - We use this JSON to create dynamic parameters that automate the extraction and loading of data.
+   - I use this JSON to create dynamic parameters that automate the extraction and loading of data.
    - The structure of the JSON is broken down below:
      - **`p_rel_url`** – Relative URL of the data source.
      - **`p_sink_folder`** – Target folder in the ADLS Gen2 bronze layer.
      - **`p_sink_file`** – Target file name and format.
    - [ADF Pipeline JSON](https://github.com/davidgonzalez95/End-to-End-Data-Engineering-on-Azure-Project/blob/main/Codes/Dynamic_Pipeline.json)
-   - We upload it to our Data Lake in the parameters folder.
+   - I upload it to our Data Lake in the parameters folder.
 2. **Create Linked service**
-   - We create 2 linked service, one for the source (http) and other one for the sink (storeagedatalake).
+   - I create 2 linked service, one for the source (http) and other one for the sink (storeagedatalake).
 3. **Create and configure the Lookup Activity**
    - A Lookup activity linked to an HTTP source is created with a dynamic relative URL, which is derived from the JSON parameter containing the p_rel_url value.
 4. **Create and configure the Foreach and Copydata Activities**
-   - Once the Lookup activity is created, we use the ForEach iteration activity to include the Copy Data activity, which generates the folder and file structure defined in the JSON script.
+   - Once the Lookup activity is created, I use the ForEach iteration activity to include the Copy Data activity, which generates the folder and file structure defined in the JSON script.
 In the Copy Data activity, the source uses the p_rel_url items, while the sink uses the p_sink_folder and p_sink_file items.
 5. **Verify the stability of the connections and execute the pipeline**
    - **Result in raw data store (bronze)**: